900 Kandi

 900 Kandi (Thollayiram Kandi) is a tourist destination located in Meppadi village of Wayanad district, Kerala.
 Thollayiram in local parlance means “900” and Kandi means “a patch of land".
 It is one of the hidden areas in the forest of Wayanad and are not visited by many tourists.
 The off-road trekking through the middle of the forest and a glass bridge located here are the major attraction at 900 Kandi.

 Overview

 900 Kandi was mostly unknown to common people until the release of Lord Livingstone 7000 Kandi in 2015, which was shot here.
 In the local language 'Kandi' means a field.
 900 Kandi is the name of the estate situated within the forest land.
 It lies within the dense forests of Wayanad.
-The 900 acres of land here was a farm belonging to one of the settlers, Parel Pappan, decades ago.
+The 900 acres of land here was a farm belonging to one of the settlers, Parel Pappanchan(TK Mathew), decades ago.
 After that, this area was called as 900 Kandi.
 Despite the area's farmland has expanded beyond 900 acres, the name still lives on.
 Spread over acres of estates and forest lands, the journey to 900 Kandi is through the forests.